 This blog is a mission, it holds much deeper meaning in my life than just telling the world what I went through, who I am, what am I made of and what life made me decide to do in my circumstances.

-It might help someone prevent getting stuck in situations like I have and find better, timely resolution of issues that can leave deep, painful scars.
+It might help someone prevent getting stuck in situations like I have and find better, timely resolution of issues that if overlooked can leave deep, painful scars.